dat255-BurdensBananer/DAT255/README.md

 ## Directory
 ### portablecdm
-The source code for the app.
+The original source code for the app.
 ### Src
 ### Doc
 #### Team reflections